Pontiac76/READYCode/docs/c64-ultimate-and-vice.md

 ## Choosing a target from the editor

 Right-click inside the editor to load or run on either target without using the menu bar: the context menu's Load and Run submenus list C64U and VICE side by side.
 The keyboard shortcuts follow the same pattern throughout the app: F5 and Ctrl+F5 target the C64 Ultimate, Alt+F5 and Ctrl+Alt+F5 target VICE.

+The same Load and Run submenus are also available by right-clicking a `.prg`, `.asm`/`.s`, or machine-language file directly in either Explorer tree - the local Folder Explorer or the C64U Explorer - so you can send a file to hardware or an emulator without opening it first.
+READYCode works out on its own whether the file needs a typed `SYS` command (as described above) or can autostart normally.

+## Disassembling live memory

+The **C64U** and **VICE** menus each include a **Disassemble at...** command that reads a block of memory directly from the running machine or emulator, starting at an address you provide, and opens it as a read-only, address-annotated 6502 disassembly tab - useful for inspecting code you don't have the source for, or checking what actually ended up in memory after a POKE.
+To disassemble a file on disk instead of live memory, see [Disassembling machine code](assembly-editor.md#disassembling-machine-code).

 ---